 3. Evacuate or shelter in place

 Be prepared to either evacuate or shelter in place.
-Local authorities may advise you what to do.
+Local authorities may advise you on what to do.
 This may be your hotel manager, tour guide or local emergency services.

 - Listen for disaster sirens.
 In some places, there may be a disaster siren or warning signal.
 Ask a local about it.
 Know the difference between warning and evacuation signals.